TnTech-ECE/CapstoneStarterRepo/README.md

 ## Executive Summary

 The golf ball interceptor is expected to track and intercept a golf ball traveling down predetermined trajectories.
-An interception occurs when a counterprojectile is fired, causing a notable change of trajectory.
+An interception occurs when a counter projectile is fired, causing a notable change of trajectory.

+## Current Team Goals and Updates

+The team is in the design phase of the project.
+This is midpoint of the senior design project, and the goal is complete the design of all subsystems soon which will bring the team to the next stage which implementation and part ordering.

+## Known Difficulties and Limitations

+The most difficult aspect of this project is time.
+The target is only in flight for as little as 1.78 seconds.
+This does not give the systems much time to locate and intercept the incoming target, and as a result, time is having to be budgeted very conservatively.

 ## Capabilities